Low calorie food is abundant in fast food restaurants, but calories are not your only consideration.

 Plus, too much salt has been associated with high blood pressure which may lead to several dangerous ailments.
 All smart, low calorie fast food lunch ideas should reduce fat, calories and SODIUM to a reasonable amount.
 BEWARE SALT AND SODIUM.

-Go to www.bddiabetes.com and do a site search for BD Getting Started Fast Food Guide for a handy 56 page print out of the nutrition breakdown of many popular fast food chains and featured low calorie foods.
+Go to www.bd.com for a free copy of BD Getting Started Fast Food Guide, a handy 56 page print out of the nutrition breakdown of many popular fast food chains and featured low calorie foods.
 I keep a copy in the car and consult it often.

 Or go to your restaurant's web site for low calorie fast food nutritional information.
 You can also check for coupons and save a couple bucks while you're there.